Love #30: All Good Things must come to an End

 She took hir leve, and nedes wolde wende.
 (Chaucer)

 Shakespeare's later 'problem' play of the Troy siege uses shifting affections and deceit to paint a complex image of a love triangle exacerbated by the uncertainty of war.
-No one likes the play, including the actors.
+No one likes this play, neither audience, actors nor critics.

-Chaucer's earlier version of the tale, Troilus and Criseyde, is so sad that he said that the lines wept while they were being written (and it is, admittedly, tragic but also lots of fun to attempt in Middle English) "And biddeth ek for hem that ben despeired, In loue that neuere nyl recouered be..." (the trick with Middle English is to read it aloud and fast and make up meanings for any words you don't recognize at first glance.)
+Chaucer's earlier version of the tale, Troilus and Criseyde, is so sad that he said that the lines wept while they were being written.
+Admittedly, it is tragic.
+But there is some perverse fun to to be had here if you attempt it in Middle English) "And biddeth ek for hem that ben despeired, In loue that neuere nyl recouered be...".
+The trick with Middle English is to read it aloud and fast and make up meanings for any words you don't recognize at first glance.

 While Boccaccio is better known for a scandalous account of the rich avoiding lock down restriction during a medieval plague, he also told the story, Il Filostrato.
 It mixes comedy with tragedy, fired with his own love of his muse "Fiammetta" ("little flame", Maria d'Aquino, a Neapolitan noblewoman beheaded in 1382 for her part in the 1345 murder of King Andrew).
 And there perhaps we might pause, for sometimes a story or a song tells us more about the writer than the fictive subjects.